 The club offers a wide range of training opportunities from Junior introduction to sailing through to Day Skipper (theory).
 The training programme is set at the beginning of the sailing year and updated regularly on the web site so take a look at what is available in the Calendar.

 Shotwick Lake Sailing is an RYA recognised training establishment for tuition in Windsurfing.
 We are currently able to offer the ‘Start’ course for adults and Junior Levels 1 & 2, and hope to be able to offer Intermediate coaching in the near future.
+Pupil to instructor ratios are a maximum of 6:1.
+The course fee includes RYA Logbook, RYA Handbook and, for successful candidates, RYA Certificate.

 For specific details of windsurfing see the windsurfing page on the web site.